 The Fund is a specialized investment vehicle that combines many of the features of a private investment fund with those of a closed-end investment company.
 Like a private investment fund, the Shares will be sold only to qualified investors, and are subject to substantial restrictions on transfer.
 (See "Summary of Terms-Shareholder Eligibility.")
-Unlike a private investment fund but like other registered investment companies, however, the Fund (i) has registered under the 1940 Act to be able to offer Shares without limiting the number of Shareholders that can participate in its investment program; and (ii) has registered the Shares under the 1933 Act for public offer.
+Unlike a private investment fund but like other registered investment companies, however, the Fund (i) has registered under the 1940 Act to be able to offer Shares without limiting the number of Shareholders that can participate in its investment program; and (ii) has registered the Shares under the Securities Act of 1933, as amended (the "1933") Act for public offer.